Gothic fiction: Southern Gothic

-New Gothic romances
+Gothic romances

+It is a subgenre of gothic fiction that began to develop with Ann Radcliffe's A Sicilian Romance in 1790, building upon the tropes established by Horace Walpole's The Castle of Otranto (1764), such as isolated settings and semi-supernatural occurrences.
+However, Radcliffe's novels introduced female protagonists who were "battling through terrifying ordeals while struggling to be with their true loves."
+This aspect is what ultimately distinguishes gothic romance from its counterpart, gothic horror.
+The subgenre came to be defined and ultimately dominated by female protagonists, especially following the publication of Charlotte Brontë’s Jane Eyre (1847), which follows the story of a young woman striving to preserve her independence while falling for a dark, brooding man.
+This became a hallmark of gothic romance in the decades that followed.

-Mass-produced Gothic romances became popular in the 1950s, 1960s, and 1970s with authors such as Phyllis A. Whitney, Joan Aiken, Dorothy Eden, Victoria Holt, Barbara Michaels, Mary Stewart, Alicen White and Jill Tattersall.
-Many featured covers showing a terror-stricken woman in diaphanous attire in front of a gloomy castle, often with a single lit window.
+Mass-produced Gothic romances became popular in the 1950s, 1960s, and 1970s with authors such as Phyllis A. Whitney, Joan Aiken, Dorothy Eden, Victoria Holt, Barbara Michaels, Mary Stewart and Alicen White.
+Many featured covers show a terror-stricken woman in diaphanous attire in front of a gloomy castle, often with a single-lit window.
 Many were published under the Paperback Library Gothic imprint and marketed to female readers.
 While the authors were mostly women, some men wrote Gothic romances under female pseudonyms: the prolific Clarissa Ross and Marilyn Ross were pseudonyms of the male Dan Ross; Frank Belknap Long published Gothics under his wife's name, Lyda Belknap Long; the British writer Peter O'Donnell wrote under the pseudonym Madeleine Brent.
-Apart from imprints like Love Spell, discontinued in 2010, very few books seem to embrace the term these days.
+After the gothic romance boom faded away in the early 1990s, very few publishers embraced the term for mass market romance paperbacks apart from imprints like Love Spell, which was discontinued in 2010.
+However, in recent years the term "Gothic Romance" is being used to describe both old and new works of Gothic fiction.